Speech by René Talbot at the award ceremony

 „The murder of the insane contains the key to the pogrom of the Jews ….
 The fact that they are not as spellbound by the purposes and aims in the service of which the lives of the present-day run as the able-bodied themselves makes the lunatics uncanny spectators who must be taken away … Again and again it should be proved that freedom is not possible.“

 Kurt Gödel lived at that time in the atmosphere of these scientifically justified medical mass murders of 1939 -1949.
 At a time when in Austria and Germany a psychiatric diagnosis was regularly a death sentence.
 How then can Kurt Gödel be blamed for living a rather secluded life and becoming suspicious?
 In particular, he was extremely careful about what he ingested.
-After the death of his wife Adele, one could even say that he was over-cautious, which unfortunately led to his death.
+After his wife Adele was hospitalized for a stroke, one could even say that he was over-cautious, which unfortunately led to his death.

 Thank you for your attention.